nmsdataskills/guides/python-best-practices-2.md

 Basic idea:
 - Get any boilerplate code out of the way.
 - Write comments, not code, to outline the high-level structure of your document.
+- Not a "best practice" so much as a quick way to get coding

 Benefits:
 - Requires you to think about your program or function as a whole before writing any code.